margo/specification/system-design/app-interoperability/local-registries.md

 2.	**Locally connected device**, i.e., the device has connectivity to a local network (e.g., factory- or enterprise-wide) and a local repository can be made reachable.
 3.	**Air-gapped device**, i.e., the device generally is not connected and must be configured by accessing it directly (via USB, Bluetooth, or a direct network link, e.g., via Ethernet cable, or similar) for example via a technician’s laptop.

-Local registries for Docker images and Helm Charts can be used for all 3 categories of devices.
-In case of **fully connected devices**, although the device could reach the Internet, a local registry can still be useful, e.g., as a cache for remote registries to save on bandwidth or to have Docker images and Helm Carts reliably available.
+Local registries for container images and Helm Charts can be used for all 3 categories of devices.
+In case of **fully connected devices**, although the device could reach the Internet, a local registry can still be useful, e.g., as a cache for remote registries to save on bandwidth or to have container images and Helm Carts reliably available.
 In case of **locally connected devices**, a local registry is required to enable the WOA to install margo applications on the device, as the device/WOA does not have Internet access.
-Thereby, the local registry can be setup as a _pull-through cache_ where data (e.g., Docker images) are cached locally when they are first retrieved from a remote source and subsequent requests for the same data are served from the local cache rather than fetching it again from the remote source.
+Thereby, the local registry can be setup as a _pull-through cache_ where data (e.g., container images) are cached locally when they are first retrieved from a remote source and subsequent requests for the same data are served from the local cache rather than fetching it again from the remote source.
 In case of **air-gapped devices**, a local registry has to be accessible on the technician's laptop (or other directly connected device), which performs the application installation process.

 To setup local registries, different configuration options exist:

-## Option - Docker Registry Mirror on Kubernetes Level
+## Option - Container Registry Mirror on Kubernetes Level

 Kubernetes supports the configuration of registry mirrors.
 How this is configured depends on the distribution and the underlying container runtime.
 Distributions that utilize **containerd** as runtime (e.g., k3s or microk8s) allow the definition of mirrors in a configuration file.
 For example, in k3s the file `/etc/rancher/k3s/registries.yaml` can be used to set up a mirror for each device's Kubernetes environment: